gapotchenko/Gapotchenko.FX/Source/Modules/Catalog/Gapotchenko.FX.Threading/README.md

 It allows you to make the switch by just changing the class name from `Parallel` to `Sequential` in a corresponding function call.
 So `Parallel.ForEach` becomes `Sequential.ForEach`, and voila, the tasks are now executed sequentially allowing you to isolate that pesky multithreading bug you were hunting for.

-### Automatic Selection Between Parallel and Sequential Execution Modes
+### Automatic Selection Between Parallel and Sequential

 `System.Threading.Tasks.Parallel` class allows you to execute tasks in parallel, while `Gapotchenko.FX.Threading.Tasks.Sequential` allows you to do the same,